lilinleave/lilinleave.github.com/_posts/2014-02-15-Compile-QtiPlot.md

 <h3 id="sec-3-1"><span class="section-number-3">3.1</span> The build.conf file</h3>
 <div class="outline-text-3" id="text-3-1">
 <p>
 Two more modifications are needed for the <code>build.conf</code> file.
-First, since the 3rdparty supports are copied, the SYS<sub>INCLUDEPATH</sub> and SYS<sub>LIBS</sub> variables are not necessary.
+First, since the 3rdparty supports are copied, the SYS_INCLUDEPATH and SYS_LIBS variables are not necessary.
 However there is a bug in the source that the GLU lib is not linked.
-Here we can add it to SYS<sub>LIBS</sub>:
+Here we can add it to SYS_LIBS:
 </p>
 <div class="org-src-container">